flipp-oss/deimos/README.md

   topic: 'my-topic',
   key: 'my-id'
 })

-## Configuring Deimos to test settings

-# You can reset Deimos to default test config by calling this method.
-configure_deimos

-# The same method can be used to override settings while still using
-# deafults for other fields.
-configure_deimos(consumers: { reraise_errors: false },
-                 producers: { topic_prefix: nil },
-                 db_producer: { compact_topics: %w(my-topic my-topic2) },
-                 logger: Rails.logger)
 ```

 There is also a helper method that will let you test if an existing schema